puppetlabs/puppet-docs/source/puppet/3.7/reference/deprecated_misc.markdown

 ### Now

-If you are using Modulefile for your metadata, its contents will be merged with metadata.json during the build process.
-Only the metadata.json is used by the Puppet Forge.
-You are encouraged, post build, to removed your Modulefile entirely.
+If you are using `Modulefile` for metadata in your modules, its contents will be merged with the `metadata.json` file during the build process.
+Only the `metadata.json` file is used by the Puppet Forge, and we encourage you to remove the `Modulefile` after building your module.

+### In the Future

+The `metadata.json` file will eventually be the only valid source of module metadata.
+We haven't yet decided when we'll remove `Modulefile` support.

+### Detecting and Updating

+Look for a file named `Modulefile` in the modules you publish.
+If any of them contain one, you can convert it to a `metadata.json` file by doing the following:

+* Run `puppet module build <MODULE DIRECTORY>` once.
+* Delete the `Modulefile`.
+* Check the updated `metadata.json` file into version control.

 ### Context

-A single source of metadata is needed for all tools to use, and it couldn't be the Modulefile since it contains Ruby code.
+A lot of different tools interact with Puppet modules, and some of them aren't Ruby-based.
+This makes the `Modulefile` a poor data format, since it contains raw Ruby code that must be evaluated in order to read it.
+Plain JSON is much safer and friendlier.

 ## The Hidden `_timestamp` Fact